Pavithra-Sadheeshkumar/Power-BI-Dashboards/HR Analytics/README.md

 * **Targeted Retention:** HR should prioritize immediate interventions for employees identified in the "High-Risk" table, specifically focusing on career progression timelines for those with 7+ years since their last promotion.
 * **Role-Specific Investigations:** Conduct stay-interviews within the Life Sciences group in R&D to understand the root causes of the elevated turnover in that specific domain.

+ ## 💡 Key Insights & Visualizations

 <img width="887" height="687" alt="image" src="https://github.com/user-attachments/assets/816c91b3-7586-4ad2-90e8-3a75ecad3477" />

 <img width="897" height="691" alt="image" src="https://github.com/user-attachments/assets/38dab48c-9f71-46b6-b6a7-37a893c9fd67" />

 <img width="1292" height="731" alt="image" src="https://github.com/user-attachments/assets/17163565-b033-4755-b896-85d641107bf0" />

+Based on the dashboard analysis, key findings include:

+*   **Departmental Attrition:** The Sales department experiences the highest attrition rate at **20.63%**, significantly higher than the Research & Development department's rate of **13.84%**.
+*   **Job Satisfaction Impact:** Low job satisfaction is a primary indicator of flight risk.
+Employees reporting the lowest possible Job Satisfaction score of **1** make up the majority of the high-risk employee group.
+*   **Career Progression Risk:** Stagnant career growth heavily contributes to higher employee risk.
+Analysis of the high-risk employee group reveals significant promotion gaps, with many individuals going **7 to 15 years** since their last promotion.